Chart Color Schemes

 An assessment of population growth drivers in Toowoomba - Central reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Toowoomba - Central's population was around 14,388 as of November 2025.
-This reflected an increase of 401 people since the 2021 Census, which reported a population of 13,987.
-The change was inferred from the estimated resident population of 14,369 in June 2024 and an additional 31 validated new addresses since the Census date.
-This level of population resulted in a density ratio of 1,511 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 81.3% of overall population gains during recent periods.
+This reflected an increase of 401 people (2.9%) since the 2021 Census, which reported a population of 13,987 people.
+The change was inferred from the estimated resident population of 14,369 from the ABS as of June 2024 and an additional 31 validated new addresses since the Census date.
+This level of population equated to a density ratio of 1,511 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Population growth was primarily driven by overseas migration, contributing approximately 81.3% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were used.
-These state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population trends indicated lower quartile growth of locations outside capital cities, with the area expected to expand by 618 persons to 2041 based on latest population numbers, recording a gain of 4.2% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
+These state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Examining future trends, lower quartile growth was anticipated for locations outside capital cities.
+The area was expected to expand by 618 persons to 2041, reflecting a gain of 4.2% in total over the 17 years.

 Frequently Asked Questions - Population